inspiredlabs/cwb.us.org/README.md

 In a perfect world, your focus should be making business decisions about your charity – rather than thinking about tech.
 Here, I aim to derisk technology for you and offer clarification whenever you need it.

-#### How do we know you'll be able to deliver?
+### How do we know you'll be able to deliver?

-My work is informed by prior design and development for other businesses, including [Clowns Without Borders, UK (**CWB, UK**)](https://cwb.org.uk/), National Geographic and other communication-concious  organisations.
+My work is informed by prior design and development for other businesses, including [Clowns Without Borders, UK (**CWB, UK**)](https://cwb.org.uk/), National Geographic and other communication-conscious  organisations.
 In general, they prioritse a responsible tech-partner over cost.

 Just have a look at one of my recent [reviews](https://www.trustpilot.com/users/637cf2765bc60600112957fc).